viczommers/arc-kalshi-oracle/README.md

 * ⁠Smart contracts trigger automated rebalancing based on prediction market insights

-* ⁠First-of-its-kind integration of prediction markets with DeFi liquidity pools
+* ⁠First-of-its-kind integration of prediction markets with DeFi primitives

+* Allows multiple people to participate in the treasury and each participant will receive an allocation of **PST** (**Pool Share Token**) proportional to their contribution and at the same time your PST will remain the same despite the re-balancing (you will be able to withdraw at any time and you will receive the optimum balance that will maintain your purchasing power).

 **The Opportunity:**
 Institutional treasuries, DAOs, and digital custodians need automated currency allocation that aligns with verified market expectations.
 Our solution provides: